Timeline Timeline

 Lotus Sutra, composed after 483 BCE

-Selection from the Lotus Sutra: "The Daughter of the Dragon King" [PDF] [Asia for Educators]
+the Lotus Sutra: "The Daughter of the Dragon King" [PDF] [Asia

 The Lotus Sutra, a text of the Mahayana School of Buddhism, was composed well after the death of the historical Buddha (ca. 483 BCE) and written down in Sanskrit even later.
 The scripture was translated into Chinese in several different versions, the most respected being the translation carried out under the direction of the monk Kumarajiva in 406 CE.
 This passage is notable for addressing the question of the salvation of women.